 After Eddie Merckx set a new men’s record on a velodrome in Mexico City 1972, there was a women’s hour record attempt at altitude.
 Just one month after Merckx, Maria Cressari set a new record of 41.471km.
 Barely higher than the one set 14 years previously by Elsy Jacobs.

 6 years later, the dominant women’s cyclist of the age took the record.
 Keetie van Oosten, a double world champion on the road and 4-time track world champion set a new record of 43.082km in Munich.
-After this, the record fell out of favour again.
+After this, the women hour record fell out of favour again.
 A period of 22 years passed until it fell next.

 The new millennium saw a brief battle between Anna Millward and Jeannie Longo.
 Millward set a new women’s hour record of 43.501km in October 2000, using the Melbourne velodrome.
 A month later, Jeannie Longo went to Mexico City to make a relatively large jump up to 44.767km.
 A month after that, she became the first woman to break the 45km barrier with 45.094km (also in Mexico City).
 It was also the last women’s hour record set with a steel bike.